 A science education that strives for developing scientific literacy must engage students in answering questions, solving problems, and making decisions.
-These processes are referred to as scientific inquiry, technological problem solving (the design process), and decision making (see the following chart).
+These processes are referred to as scientific inquiry, technological problem solving (the design process), and decision making (see Figure 4).
 While the skills and attitudes involved in these processes are not unique to science, they play an important role in the development of scientific understandings and in the application of science and technology to new situations.

-Processes for Science Education Scientific Inquiry Technological Problem Solving (Design Process) Decision Making Purpose: Satisfying curiosity about events and phenomena in the natural world.
+Scientific Inquiry Technological Problem Solving (Design Process) Decision Making Purpose: Satisfying curiosity about events and phenomena in the natural world.
 Coping with everyday life, practices, and human needs.
 Identifying different views or perspectives based on varying information.
 Procedure: What do we know?
 What do we want to know?
 How can we do it?
 Will it work?
 What are the alternatives or consequences?
 Which choice is best at this time?
 Product: Knowledge about events and phenomena in the natural world.
 An effective and efficient way to accomplish a task or meet a need.
 A defensible decision in a particular circumstance.
-Scientific Question Technological STSE Issue

 Scientific Question Technological Problem STSE Issue Example: Why does my coffee cool so quickly?
 How can I keep my coffee hot?
 Should we use foam cups or ceramic mugs for our meeting?
 An Answer: Heat energy is transferred by conduction, convection, and radiation to the surrounding environment.
 A Solution: A foam cup will keep liquids warm for a long time.
 So will an insulated cup.
-A Decision: Since we must use disposable cups for the meeting, we will choose a biodegradable type.
+A Decision: Since we must use disposable cups for the meeting, a biodegradable type will be chosen.